mijwad7/mahjong/README.md

 ## AI Utilisation

-This project was built with the assistance of an AI coding assistant (Antigravity / Claude).
+This project was built with the assistance of an AI coding assistant (Antigravity).
 The following was AI-assisted:

 - Boilerplate scaffolding and repetitive code structure
 - Tile definitions array population